 Preparations and Planning

 In early July of 2019, I finally had the chance to make this dream come true.
 I was hoping the time of year would not only give me longer days, but also reduce the chance of heavier rains.
 (On the flip side, the heat could obviously be a concern.)
 Since this was my first foray into the canyon and I initially planned on doing this hike solo, I selected Kaluahaula Camp as my destination.
 This would allow me to make it further in than Wiliwili Camp (the first camp at the bottom), avoid potential crowds, and be easier than going all the way to Lonomea Camp (by myself).

-I used this detailed post as inspiration and for planning purposes and will not repeat all its details here, but just add my own commentary.
 I got camp site permits for a Monday (eliminating weekend crowds) and made it to the island with all the requisite gear, so I wouldn’t have to purchase anything and waste time finding things on the island.
 With one exception: It is not allowed to bring fuel for a camping stove on a plane, so I had emailed a local outfitter ahead of time.
 However, just a few days before of my trip, they let me know it wasn’t worth their time to sell me just stove fuel (they usually make their money renting equipment), so they referred me to the ACE Hardware store in Lihue, which carried the fuel I needed.